shakauthossain/Space-Invaders/README.md

 **Class 10: Score Label and Game Over**

-Now it’s time for showing the score.
-For that we have to declare the value of the score value.
+Now it’s time to show the score.
+For that, we have to declare the value of the score value.
 And make a function so that we can call it inside the while loop.
 So, the code will be;

 Code: